FIVE judicial officers appointed

 Corporate and operational planning and associated performance reporting and review

-At 30 June 2013, there were 591 ongoing and non-ongoing court employees (excluding judicial officers and the CEO) in all states and territories except Western Australia.
+At 30 June 2014, there were 767 ongoing and non-ongoing agency employees (excluding judicial officers, the CEO and casual employees) in all states and territories except Western Australia.

 Guidance for staff is contained in the following documents, available to all staff on the Court's intranet and website: